 The course of study for the M.A. in Journalism degree is challenging and requires full-time attendance.

-Students complete 43 credits of course work over 16 months, work at a required summer internship we guarantee will be paid, can take free January Academy enrichment workshops between the fall and spring semesters, and produce a substantial final or capstone project.
+Students complete 43 credits of course work over 16 months, work at a required summer internship we guarantee will be paid, can take free January Academy enrichment workshops between the fall and spring semesters, and produce a substantial final capstone project.

 The curriculum is built upon a core of seven common courses, followed by a wide range of classes in different media formats and options for subject matter concentrations.
 (Please note that we do not accept transfer credits from other schools.)